dataform-co/dataform/content/docs/getting-started-tutorial/committing-changes.md

 ---
 title: Committing your changes
-subtitle: Learn how to committ changes you've made in your Dataform project
+subtitle: Learn how to commit changes you've made in your Dataform project
 priority: 5
 ---

-## Comitting changes
+## Committing changes

 Dataform uses the Git version control system to maintain a record of each change made to project files and to manage file versions.
 Each Dataform project has an associated Git repository.